Rick Shorter: Return to the Seventh-day Adventist church

 In the early 1970s, the Shorters ran a vegetarian health food store and restaurant called The Beautiful Way, which was located in New York's Greenwich Village.
 In 1973 they were speaking at Adventist conventions.
 As lay evangelists, they held a week of prayer and they spoke to young people at a Detroit Center church.
 They also performed some devotional songs.

 After living in New York for 35 years, Shorter and his wife moved to Southern California where they published religious and health related material.
 He wrote the book Nine Months Pregnant; it is mainly about the ordination of women in the Adventist Church and looks at the possibility of the church being affected by the change.

 Publications

 Death

-Rick Shorter suffered a basilar artery stroke in August 2017, and passed away on September 1, 2017.
+Rick Shorter suffered a basilar artery stroke in August 2017, and died on September 1, 2017.
 His funeral was held at Central Filipino Seventh-day-Adventist Church in Los Angeles on September 10.